 Grits are a porridge made from ground white corn.
 Polenta is a porridge made from ground yellow corn, and sometimes polenta is made more into a thicker food that can be sliced and fried.
 Either way, it's all good.
 I absolutely love the gritty texture of both polenta and grits.

-Grits are suuuper affordable – I mean, this 5 lb bag costs less than $3 and will last you for many many meals.
+Grits are suuuper affordable - I mean, this 5 lb bag costs just a few bucks and will last you for many many meals.
 That is awesome.

 Grits for Breakfast?